By Bill Hartzel, SVP, Emergent BioSolutions and Andy Goll, President, Weiler Engineering, Inc.

 - Container formation — The parison is then flushed with sterile air prior to being cut.
 When the parison reaches the proper length, a two-stage mold closes around it.
 The main mold and holding jaws close, pinching the bottom of the parison to form the body of the container while holding the top of it open.

-- Seal — In this stage, the mold closes to form the top, which hermetically seals the container and, in this application, sealing in the rubber stopper insert.
+- Seal — In this stage, the mold closes to form the top, which hermetically seals the container and, in this application, seals in the rubber stopper insert.

 - Release — The mold opens, and the formed, filled, and sealed container is conveyed out of the machine.